 Proteins are necessary for building muscle mass and for maintenance.
 They support your muscle recovery after exercise.
 In addition to muscles, amino acids are the building blocks for protein in body cells, but also for enzymes, hormones and antibodies.
 So very important.

-Protein also helps to maintain weight.
-This is because protein is well saturated and it spares the muscles during a period of weight loss (while eating fewer calories with plenty of protein in the diet).
+Protein also helps with weight loss.
+This is because protein helps you to feel full and it spares the muscles during a period of weight loss (while eating fewer calories with plenty of protein in the diet).
 Muscles are very active in the body and burn calories.
 So it is important to maintain the muscles as much as possible during weight loss.

 What are protein sources?

 Proteins are in many foods.
 Some products contain more proteins than others.
 There are plant based proteins and animal proteins.

 Animal proteins are poultry, fish and dairy products such as cottage cheese and yogurt.
 Plant based proteins are a more sustainable alternative.
 Examples include legumes such as lentils, chickpeas, tofu, tempeh, soy milk/yogurt, seitan, plant based protein powder, “meat substitutes”, grain products such as bread and rice.

 Why do strength and endurance athletes need more proteins?